kamping-site/kamping/docs/named_parameters.md

 A core feature of KaMPIng is the named parameters concept allowing the caller to name and pass parameters in arbitrary order and even omit certain parameters.
 With this approach, KaMPIng allows the user a fine-grained control over the parameter set which will be explained in greater detail in this document.

-To illustrate named parameters, we first look at the function signature of `MPI_Alltoallv` as defined in MPI-4.0 which takes a `sendbuf` of variable size on each PE i and sends messages of size `sendcounts[j]` from PE i to PE j where the messages are received into `recvbuf`.
+To illustrate the concept, we first look at the function signature of `MPI_Alltoallv` as defined in MPI-4.0 which takes a `sendbuf` of variable size on each PE i and sends messages of size `sendcounts[j]` from PE i to PE j where the messages are received into `recvbuf`.
 Apart from these three parameters, MPI requires additional information such as the number of elements to receive (`recvcounts[]`) or a possible displacements (`sdispls`, `rdispls`) etc.
 ```cpp